ipeksargin/jotform-api/README.md

 ## Authentication

 ### User Access Token
-Create a client using JotForm account user access token.
+Create a client using JotForm account user access token. <br />
 ` $jotformUser  = JotForm::create("YOUR API KEY");`

 ## Usage
 Client methods are divided in 6 resources.
 These resources are `forms`,` users`, `submissions`, `folders`,` systems` and `reports`.

-Simple usage example to get the user information;
+Simple usage example to get the user information; <br />
 `$jotformUser->users->getUser();`

 ## Tests